 Killer Beauty Products – Rid dangerous chemicals from your beauty routine

 Within an hour of waking up, the average woman covers her skin with hundreds of chemicals and toxins.
 Everyday beauty products like facial cleansers, toothpaste, body wash, lotions and shampoos contain dangerous chemicals.
 This is so disheartening.
-If you’re like me, you’re probably trying to live a cleaner, healthier lifestyle.
-That means eating healthier and exercising more.
-Now it also means being careful with your beauty and personal care products.
+Most of us are trying to live a cleaner, healthier lifestyle.
+That means making better choices like eating healthier and exercising more.
+Most of us don’t think twice about our beauty and personal care products.

 I had always heard about harsh chemicals in soaps and toothpaste but wasn’t aware of the danger.
 My mother had me use Dr. Bronner’s Castile Soap and Thom’s toothpaste as a child.
-Of course when I grew up, I treated myself to what I considered more sophisticated products like Bath and Body Works.
+When I grew up and was on my own, I splurged on products from department stores and Bath and Body Works.
 The smell of those body butters, shower gels, sprays, candles and hand sanitizers seemed irresistable.
 I thought I was being a great mom by buying the same products for my three daughters.
 I literally spent hundreds of dollars before finding out how unhealthy these products were for me and my family.

 Toxic chemicals are in most beauty products.
 That includes those that are labelled natural or hypoallergenic.
 Product manufacturers don’t even have to list all of the ingredients in their products.
 When you see fragrance listed as an ingredient, beware.
 Fragrance is considered a trade secret and the individual ingredients do not have to be disclosed.
 As a result, the public can be completely unaware of the unsafe chemicals lurking in products.
 The average fragrance product contains 14 chemicals not disclosed on the label.